 A descendant of the Khoikhoi (a wild African canine), Deerhound and Great Dane, the Rhodesian Ridgeback temperament reflects distinct traits and behavior of its ancestors.
-The Rhodesian Ridgeback has been also known as African Lion Dog, Shumba Imbwa, Van Rooyen's Lion Dog and Simba Inja.
+The Rhodesian Ridgeback Dog is also known as the African Lion Dog, Shumba Imbwa, Van Rooyen's Lion Dog and Simba Inja.

 The Ridgeback has a distint hair ridge that runs down its back, hence its name.
 But aside from looks what makes the Rhodesian Ridgeback stand out among the many breeds of dogs is the air of dignity that is a distinct remnant of their past as a companion of lion hunters in South Africa.

 The Rhodesian Ridgeback temperament demands that dog owners should put in extra time and effort in their training and upbringing.
 When you choose to bring home a Ridgeback, be prepared for a challenging but fulfilling undertaking.

 Not all Rhodesian Ridgebacks will display the same personality traits, but here are a few common Rhodesian Ridgeback facts:

 Rhodesian Ridgeback temperament can be a handful to deal with particularly when they’re still puppies.
 In order to have a well-mannered and disciplined dog, socialization and training must start as early as possible.

 Rewards-based training and positive reinforcement are very important aspects in training your Ridgeback.
 When training your Ridgeback, prepare to have your patience stretched thin for they can easily get into mischief when they sense that you are getting lax or they feel bored.

 A puppy is bursting at the seams with energy and they can be as rambunctious as they come.
 It is for this reason that they may not make good playmates for small children for they can get rough.